 IKEA – HEAL’S – MIELE – LITTLE GREENE PAINT – OSMO – WEST ELM – HOUSEOLOGY – CALLWEY PUBLISHING – HP – PINTEREST – MAHABIS – NOTONTHEHIGHSTREET – KOVACS FAMILY – LZF – DESIGN LETTERS – HOMEBASE – NUBIE – COMPAGNIE DE PROVENCE – HABITAT – MADE – JACQUI SMALL PUBLISHING

 AS SEEN IN

 Real Homes Magazine – Design Sponge – Stylist Magazine – Wohnideen aus dem Wahren Leben (published by Callwey 2015) Urban Jungle Bloggers, Living & Styling with Plants (published 2016) – Front + Main – Brit+Co – Gardenista – 91 Magazine -VTwonen – Houzz Best of Design 2017 + 2018.

 WORK WITH ME

-For in-house styling and photography and sponsorship opportunities or to hire me for private styling work, take a look at the Media and Collaboration page for more details.
+For in-house styling and photography and sponsorship opportunities or to hire me for private styling work, take a look at Work With Me for more details.